• Skip to primary navigation

 • Cooked elbow pasta.
 Cooking the pasta according to package directions before adding it to the slow cooker is a must since there will not be enough liquid to cook it in the slow cooker.

 • Evaporated milk.
-This is what adds the level of creaminess to this dish that regular milk cannot substitute.
+This is what adds a level of creaminess to this dish that regular milk cannot substitute.

 • A simple seasoning of parsley flakes, garlic powder, onion powder, and black pepper.
 These are the simple seasonings that I use, it ensures that the cheese is the star of the show.